nogibjj/assimilate-cpp/README.md

 # assimilate-cpp
 Build a C++ template

+## Lesson 2

+* Can I speed up compilation?
+Why do I need all of this terminal commands?
+Can use a `Makefile`?
+* Build a phrase repeater in C++.

 ## Lesson 1

 ### Build a console calculator app in C++

+Compile application:

+`clang++-11 CalculatorTutorial.cpp Calculator.cpp -o CalculatorTutorial.app`

+Run it:

+`./CalculatorTutorial.app `

 ### Getting Started